 Homework also helps students do well on quizzes and tests that play a big role in determining their grades.
 “Cramming” is never the best way to prepare, but not studying at home for upcoming evaluations is inviting a poor performance.

 Homework Gives Parents a Chance to Get Involved

 A third key reason why homework is so important to student success is that it allows children the benefit of parental involvement.

 Students whose parents take an active role in their education fare far better in school, and without homework, there’s very little opportunity for parents to be involved.
 Homework lets parents see what their kids are being taught in school and lets them evaluate their child’s progress.

 Parents who help their children through their “homework struggles” also offer them encouragement and communicate to them, by their actions, that success in school is important in life.
 Older kids may not always like to admit it, but all kids naturally want to please their parents - and if their parents place great value on education and homework, the kids are much more likely to do so as well.

 Developing good homework skills is key to every student’s success in school.
 Homework does much more for a child than simply adding to the bulk of content that he/she learns.
 It also helps students learn self-discipline and self-study skills and review and prepare for what is taught in the classroom.
-And it gives kids the benefit and encouragement of having their own parents involved in their education.
+It gives kids the benefit and encouragement of having their own parents involved in their education.